Rehearsal Notes & Files

 Please check this page frequently for changes / updates ...

 COVID Notes for Wind and Brass Players

-There are several studies about COVID transmission via wind instruments that indicate that some instruments pose higher risks (e.g., trumpets) than others.
-Risk-reduction measures include (1) rearranging players so the more risky instruments are closer to the outside edges of the group (and if possible, near exhaust systems), while less dangerous instruments (e.g., percussion) go into the middle; (2) wearing face masks designed especially for wind and brass players; and (3) using bell covers.
+Studies about COVID transmission via wind instruments indicate that some instruments pose higher risks (e.g., trumpets) than others.
+Risk-reduction measures include (1) distancing and/or rearranging players; (2) wearing face masks designed especially for wind and brass players; and (3) using bell covers.

 technical article: Journal of Aerosol Science 151 (2021) 105669